 - Prior scalp sampling or multiple attempts at fetal scalp electrode placement are contraindications because these procedures may increase the risk of cephalohematoma (bleeding under the skin of the head) or external bleeding from the scalp wound.

-Award-winning birth injury lawyer Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over 28 years, and most of his cases involve hypoxic ischemic encephalopathy (HIE) and cerebral palsy.
-Michigan birth injury lawyers Jesse Reiter and Rebecca Walsh are currently recognized as two of the best medical malpractice lawyers in America by U.S. News and World Report 2015, which also recognized ABC Law Centers as one of the best medical malpractice law firms in the nation.
+Award-winning birth injury lawyer Jesse Reiter, founder of ABC Law Centers (Reiter & Walsh, P.C.), has been focusing solely on birth injury cases for over 28 years, and most of his cases involve hypoxic ischemic encephalopathy (HIE) and cerebral palsy.
+Birth injury lawyers Jesse Reiter and Rebecca Walsh are currently recognized in Best Lawyers/U.S. News and World Report, which also recognized ABC Law Centers in Best Law Firms.
 The attorneys at ABC Law Centers have won numerous awards for their advocacy of children and are members of the Birth Trauma Litigation Group (BTLG) and the Michigan Association for Justice (MAJ).
-In fact, Jesse Reiter is one of only 2 attorneys in Michigan to ever be elected Chair of the BTLG.
+In fact, Jesse Reiter is one of only three attorneys in Michigan to ever be elected Chair of the BTLG.
+Rebecca is currently co-chair of the BTLG.

-If your baby had vacuum extractor injuries and now has a birth injury such as cerebral palsy, a seizure disorder or hypoxic ischemic encephalopathy (HIE), the vacuum extractor injury attorneys at ABC Law Centers can help.
-We have helped children throughout the country obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
-Our nationally recognized Michigan birth injury law firm has numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm until we win your case.
-Email or call Reiter & Walsh ABC Law Centers at 888-419-2229 for a free case evaluation.
-Our firm’s award-winning birth injury attorneys are available 24 / 7 to speak with you.
+If your baby had vacuum extractor injuries and now has a birth injury such as cerebral palsy, a seizure disorder, or hypoxic ischemic encephalopathy (HIE), the attorneys at ABC Law Centers can help.
+We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
+Our nationally-recognized birth injury law firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm unless we win your case.
+Contact us today for a free case evaluation.

 Call our toll-free phone line at 888-419-2229